Applies to England

 The ancient trees host a large variety of epiphytic plants (plants that grow non-parasitically on other plants).
 More than 200 species of lichen have been recorded and a wide range of fungi grow in the forest and grassland, some of them very rare.

-The reserve has considerable importance for other invertebrate groups, particularly diptera (flies) of which nearly 1000 species have been recorded.
-Of particular importance are the endangered and UK BAP Priority species, English assasin fly (Empis limata) and the Western wood-vase hoverfly (Myolepta potens), which has only been found at one other site in the UK.
+The reserve is important for other invertebrate groups, particularly diptera (flies) of which nearly 1000 species have been recorded.
+Of particular importance are the endangered and UK Biodiversity Action Plan (BAP) priority species, English assassin fly (Empis limata) and the Western wood-vase hoverfly (Myolepta potens), which has only been found at one other site in the UK.
 The open water on site supports a number of dragonflies and damselflies.

 There have been 13 species of bat recorded in recent years, including the Priority BAP species barbastelle (Barbastella barbastellus), Bechstein’s bat (Myotis myotis), brown long-eared bat (Plecotus auritus), lesser horseshoe bat (Rhinolophus hipposideros), noctule (Nyctalus noctula) and soprano pipistrelle (Pipistrellus pygmaeus).

-The land shows evidence of habitation dating back to at least the Bronze Age, with a wealth of well-preserved features, including at least 1 Bronze Age round barrow, a Norman motte and bailey and an 18th century park wall and lime kiln.
+Well-preserved features show evidence of habitation dating back to at least the Bronze Age.
+These include at least 1 Bronze Age round barrow, a Norman motte and bailey and an 18th century park wall and lime kiln.

 School and community groups

-To apply for an access permit, or discuss school visits or volunteering opportunities call 01299 400686 or email: firstname.lastname@example.org for more information.
+To apply for an access permit, discuss school visits, events or volunteering opportunities call 01299 400686 or email firstname.lastname@example.org for more information.

 The Flits NNR is an area of low-lying grassland, fen, scrub and woodland on peaty soils.
 The reserve’s name is thought to come from the Old English ‘fliet’, meaning ‘stream’.